ig-arvind/Login-Page-Samples/README.md

 # Login-Page-Samples
-In this repository there is a Login page Samples which is build by me.
+In this repository, there is a sample of Login pages that I built.